B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - it is allowed to put a gun to your belly/head in cars with tinted windows (full black) even in public areas
 - if a fistfight starts between 2 players/groups based on a previous roleplay and both parties have punched, it is not considered illegal in a public area even if someone ends up in a coma

-### <a id="7.4"></a><span style="color: #0088CC">7.4 Hostage</span>
+### <a id="7.4"></a><span style="color: #0088CC">7.4 Hostage Situation</span>

-Taking hostages can only be done if your life or freedom is under threat, with the goal of escaping these pressures, and money cannot be demanded.
+Taking hostages is the act of capturing and holding a person or a group of people against their will when your freedom or that of your people is in danger, with the aim of escaping these pressures.

+- A hostage situation can only occur if the <span style="color: yellowgreen">leader</span>, official or unofficial, is in danger or arrested, and only their mafia has the right and capability to demand their release.
+- The mafia leader can take a hostage only when there is no chance of escape and has the right to save only their life and the lives of their people involved in the respective action.

+It is <span style="color: red">STRICTLY FORBIDDEN</span>:
+- Taking hostages without prior roleplay or a well-founded reason.
-Taking a person or a group of people under your threat or your group's threat with the aim of gaining an advantage in a roleplay is allowed, but for no more than 2 hours from the start of taking the hostage(s).
+- Holding a person or a group of people under threat from you or your group for more than 2 hours.
+- Demanding money or goods during hostage situation negotiations.
+- Making excessive demands such as forcing a leader or an entire organization to appear at a specific location based on a hostage.
+- Making unreasonable demands from the Police, such as requiring all units to leave, drop their weapons, or demand the release of suspects from custody if they have already been taken from the scene (this also applies to the mafia leader).
+In principle, excessive exaggerations are not allowed.
+- Taking hostages during robberies, regardless of the type.
+- Taking a police officer/medic hostage once they have fallen into a coma; the police officer/medic taken hostage must be alive.

+It is <span style="color: yellow">MANDATORY</span>:
+- That after a hostage agreement/negotiation, you honor your word, and no deception is involved.
+This applies to both parties involved.

+<span style="color: green">Notes:</span>
-If the player(s) can no longer stay, you are allowed to postpone, and the hostages are obliged to return at the date and time mutually agreed upon.
+- If the player(s) can no longer stay, postponement is allowed, and hostages are required to return at the agreed date and time.
+- If the offer is not accepted, you have the right to execute (PK) the hostage.
+- If you request a vehicle as a means of escape, the Police are <span style="color: yellowgreen">obligated</span> to honor their word and not shoot at the exact moment the hostage is released.
+The Police should prepare for a chase, not open fire immediately.

 <span style="color: red">Sanctions:</span>